angular-schule/angular-cli-ghpages/README.md

 Suppress logging.
 With silent `true` log messages are suppressed and error messages are sanitized.

-> This option should be used if the repository URL or other information passed to git commands is sensitive and should not be logged.
+> This option should be used if the repository URL or other information passed to git commands is sensitive and should not be logged (== you have a public build server).
 By default the silent mode is enabled to avoid sensitive data exposure.

 #### <a id="dir">--dir</a>